alexwlchan/alexwlchan.net/src/_posts/2021/2021-04-30-s3-progress-bars.md

 date: 2021-04-30 18:28:27 +00:00
 title: Downloading objects from/uploading files to S3 with progress bars in Python
 summary: Making it easier to see how long a file transfer will take, in the terminal.
-tags:
-  - aws:amazon s3
-  - aws
+topics:
-  - python
+  - AWS
-  - terminal tricks
+  - Python
 ---

 I write a lot of scripts to move files in and out of S3, and when I'm dealing with larger files, I find it useful to get an idea of how long the transfer will take.